Albert Arthur, Fishery Improvement Project Analyst

-Albert Arthur is the Fishery Improvement Projects (FIPs) Reviewer for Fisheryprogress.org.
+Albert Arthur is the Fishery Improvement Projects (FIPs) Reviewer for FisheryProgress.
 His primary role is to assure that FIPs on the website are accurate and provide full documentation and evidence of their status and progress.
 Albert has more than 20 years of national and international experience in fisheries biology, management, and sustainability.
 Before joining FishChoice in 2016, Albert worked for NOAA Fisheries and served as a consultant for FishWise and the Marine Stewardship Council.
 He also worked as a Quality Assurance Team Leader at Select Fish - Whole Foods Market.
 Originally from Chile, Albert has also served as a member of the Chilean delegation for the South Pacific Regional Fisheries Management Organisation and its Scientific Committee.
 He also worked in Chile as a lobbyist advocating for legislation to achieve a transparent and accountable fisheries management system.
 Albert holds a Master of Marine Affairs degree from the University of Washington and a B.S in Marine biology from the University of Concepción, Chile.

 Richard Boot is the founder and CEO of FishChoice.
 Prior to founding FishChoice in 2008, Richard worked as Director of Operations for FishWise (Sustainable Fishery Advocates).
 At FishWise, he developed training and implementation programs for use in grocery stores’ meat and seafood departments.
 Richard has formed collaborations with national environmental NGOs on a variety of subjects including mercury labeling and education and sourcing of environmentally preferable seafood products.
-Richard serves on the Steering Committee for the Conservation Alliance for Seafood solutions and was a Seafood Champion finalist in 2016.
+Richard serves on the Steering Committee for the Conservation Alliance for Seafood Solutions and was a Seafood Champion finalist in 2016.
 Before getting involved with the sustainable seafood movement, Richard graduated from the University of California at Santa Barbara with a degree in Business Economics.
 He managed large restaurants for Chart House Inc. and Landry’s and has worked as chef, buyer, and kitchen manager in the hospitality industry.

-Margaret Gilroy, Project Coordinator
+Margaret Gilroy, Program Coordinator

-Margaret Gilroy is the Project Coordinator at FishChoice.
+Margaret Gilroy is the Program Coordinator at FishChoice.
 She has worked on various marine conservation projects, including a queen conch population study in the Bahamas for the Cape Eleuthera Institute and a vulnerability assessment of bivalves to ocean acidification for the United States Environmental Protection Agency.
 She was also a consultant for the Natural Resources Defense Council on an international marine mammal bycatch project and co-authored their Net Loss report.
 Prior to joining FishChoice, she held different positions in the media industry where she helped coordinate and manage client campaigns.
 Margaret holds a Bachelor of Arts in Environmental Studies from the College of the Holy Cross and a Master of Environmental Management from Duke University.
 Margaret owns multiple octopus home decor items and loves the color green.

-Timothy Mullin, Project Manager
+Tim Mullin, Program Manager

-Tim Mullin is the Project Manager for FishChoice.
+Tim Mullin is the Program Manager for FishChoice.
 Prior to joining FishChoice, Tim was a Project Associate and Fellow at Meridian Institute where he worked on national and regional ocean, coastal, and watershed policy issues.
 His work at Meridian includes the Joint Ocean Commission Initiative, a collaborative effort of the US Commission on Ocean Policy and the Pew Oceans Commission, and the National Ocean Policy Implementation Initiative.
 He has also worked at Mote Marine Laboratory, where he assisted in research involving sustainable aquaculture and fisheries stock enhancement and as a professional research assistant at James Cook University’s Fishing and Fisheries Research Centre, where he worked on studies related to habitat usage and fisheries management of Australia’s sharks and rays.
 Tim graduated magna cum laude from the University of Colorado at Boulder with a B.A. in environmental studies.

-Kristin Sherwood, Director of Strategic Partnerships
+Kristin Sherwood, Program Director

-Mary Stevens, Office Manager
+Mary Stevens, Operations Manager